Corpus delicti

-Corpus delicti (Latin for "body of the crime"; plural: corpora delicti), in Western law, is the principle that a crime must be proved to have occurred before a person can be convicted of committing that crime.
+Corpus delicti (Latin for "body of the crime"; plural: corpora delicti), in Western law, is the principle that a crime must be proven to have occurred before a person could be convicted of having committed that crime.

 For example, a person cannot be tried for larceny unless it can be proven that property has been stolen.
-Likewise, in order for a person to be tried for arson it must be proven that a criminal act resulted in the burning of a property.
+Likewise in order for a person to be tried for arson, it must be proven that a criminal act resulted in the burning of a property.
 Black's Law Dictionary (6th ed.) defines "corpus delicti as: "the fact of a crime having been actually committed".

 In common law systems, the concept has its outgrowth in several principles.
-Many jurisdictions hold as a legal rule that a defendant's out-of-court confession, alone, is insufficient evidence to prove the defendant's guilt beyond reasonable doubt.
+Many jurisdictions hold as a legal rule that a defendant's out-of-court confession alone, is insufficient evidence to prove the defendant's guilt beyond reasonable doubt.
 A corollary to this rule is that an accused cannot be convicted solely upon the testimony of an accomplice.
-Some jurisdictions also hold that without first showing independent corroboration that a crime happened, the prosecution may not introduce evidence of the defendant's statement.
+Some jurisdictions also hold that without first showing independent corroboration that a crime has occurred, the prosecution may not introduce evidence of the defendant's statement.